htscode/bachelor_thesis_2021/README.md

 ### Brute force optimization

-**brute_force_init.m**- Initialize brute force optimization for ROI variant, makes sure temporary RAM memory is used to increase the execution speed
+**brute_force_init.m**- Initializes brute force optimization for ROI variant, makes sure temporary RAM memory is used to increase the execution speed

-  - **brute_force_ROI.m** - calculate NSMD for a set range of time shifts
+  - **brute_force_ROI.m** - calculates NSMD for a set range of time shifts
       - **shifttrialsnew.m** -creates a new trial definition for every time shift
-      - **voxeldiffROI.m** - compute NSMD for all time shift in every voxel of a ROI
+      - **voxeldiffROI.m** - computes NSMD for all time shift in every voxel of a ROI

 ## Find the best shift

-**findshift.m** - Find the best shift from the brute force results using variance, mean and median
+**findshift.m** - Finds the best shift from the brute force results using variance, mean and median

 ### Shifting
-**initshiftwithrest.m** - initialize shift with rest condition to optimization computaton
+**initshiftwithrest.m** - initializes shift with rest condition to optimization computation
- - **shiftwithrest.m** - creates new trial definition base on a time shift input and incoorperates rest as a condition
+ - **shiftwithrest.m** - creates new trial definition based on a time shift input and incoorperates rest as a condition

 ### Normalization

-**normalize.m** - Normalize preprocess fMRI scans to percent signal change [1], and apply SPM brain mask[3]
+**normalize.m** - Normalizes preprocess fMRI scans to percent signal change [1], and apply SPM brain mask[3]

 ### Create Dataset